belsar-ai/gh-mcp/README.md

 - **Project Integration:** Automatically add new issues to a specific GitHub Project board by **name** (no IDs or numbers required).
 - **Context Awareness:** Access labels, milestones, and issue types.
 - **Smart Defaults:** Configure a default milestone or project in `gh-mcp.toml`.
+- **Script Executor:** A powerful JavaScript execution environment for complex GitHub workflows in a single turn.

 ## Configuration